 My favorite method for how to fall asleep fast goes against the usual advice because my method is to stay in bed but to stop trying to fall asleep and to focus on just resting with your eyes closed instead.

 I know how difficult it can be to stop stressing about being able to fall asleep, but sleep is one of those things where, the harder you try, the more elusive it is, and if you’re able to stop trying, then you have a much better chance of actually being able to fall asleep quickly.

 Focus on the Benefits of Resting

 I can remember one time when I was little and I wanted to get a good night of sleep because I had a big event the next day, but I couldn’t fall asleep, and my father said something along the lines of the fact that I was still getting some good rest by lying in bed even if I wasn’t actually sleeping.
-Thinking about it in that way helped to remove the pressure of needing to fall asleep fast, and it allowed me to relax enough that after a little while I was actually able to fall asleep and to stay asleep for the rest of the night.
+Thinking about it in that way helped to remove the pressure of needing to fall asleep fast, and it allowed me to relax and stop stressing so much about trying to fall asleep.

 This way of thinking about rest is helpful in two ways because, first, you have a better chance of being able to fall asleep if you stop trying, and second, even if you aren’t able to fall asleep, it’s so much more restful for your body to be able to just relax in bed rather than spending the whole night stressing about trying to fall asleep.

 Just think about the way you feel after you’ve had a quick nap, even if it’s just a ten minute cat nap where you don’t even actually fall asleep at all.
 Just the act of lying down quietly with your eyes closed can help you to feel so much more rested and refreshed when you get up again.